History of Unitarianism: Influence of Transcendentalism; reaction

-A third period (see Transcendentalism), from about 1835 to about 1885, profoundly influenced by German idealism, was increasingly rationalistic, though its theology was largely flavoured by mysticism.
-As a reaction against this, the National Unitarian Conference was organized in 1865, and adopted a distinctly Christian platform, affirming that its members were "disciples of the Lord Jesus Christ".
+A third period (see Transcendentalism), from about 1835 to about 1885 and profoundly influenced by German idealism, was increasingly rationalistic, though its theology was largely flavoured by mysticism.
+As a reaction against this, the National Unitarian Conference was organized in 1865 and adopted a distinctly Christian platform, affirming that its members were "disciples of the Lord Jesus Christ".

 The more rationalistic minority thereupon formed the Free Religious Association, "to encourage the scientific study of theology and to increase fellowship in the spirit."
-The Western Unitarian Conference later accepted the same position, and based its "fellowship on no dogmatic tests, but affirmed a desire "to establish truth, righteousness and love in the world."
-In addition, the WUC claimed belief in God was not a necessary component of Unitarian belief.
+The Western Unitarian Conference later accepted the same position and based its "fellowship on no dogmatic tests", instead affirming a desire "to establish truth, righteousness and love in the world."
+In addition, the Western Unitarian Conference claimed that belief in God was not a necessary component of Unitarian belief.

-This period of controversy and of vigorous theological development practically came to an end soon after 1885.
-Its cessation was assured by the action of the national conference at Saratoga, New York, in 1894, when it was affirmed by a nearly unanimous vote that: "These churches accept the religion of Jesus, holding, in accordance with his teaching, that practical religion is summed up in love to God and love to man.
+This period of controversy and of vigorous theological development nearly came to an end soon after 1885.
+Its cessation was assured by the action of the national conference at Saratoga Springs, New York, in 1894, when it was affirmed by an almost unanimous vote that: "These churches accept the religion of Jesus, holding, in accordance with his teaching, that practical religion is summed up in love to God and love to man.
 The conference recognizes the fact that its constituency is Congregational in tradition and polity.
 Therefore it declares that nothing in this constitution is to be construed as an authoritative test; and we cordially invite to our working fellowship any who, while differing from us in belief, are in general sympathy with our spirit and our practical aims."
 The leaders of this period were Ralph Waldo Emerson with his idealism and Theodore Parker with his acceptance of Christianity as absolute religion.